 Android Oreo update: Motorola

-Motorola has confirmed that 12 of its phones will be getting the Android 8.0 Oreo update, starting "this fall".
+Motorola has confirmed that 12 of its phones will be getting the Android 8.0 Oreo update, starting in fall 2017.

 - Moto Z